Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 Where,

-• ekm_login_key is the key name on SQL server created on the source server.
+• ekm_login_key is the key name on the SQL server created on the source server.

 • SQL_Server_Key is the key name on Fortanix DSM created on the source server.